Meet Dr. Hart

-With her broad experience in plastic surgery and her interest in aesthetic improvements in the breast, body, and face, Dr. Hart has fine-tuned her artistic approach to both surgical and non-surgical treatments.
+As a board-certified plastic surgeon, along with her experience in plastic surgery and her interest in aesthetic improvements in the breast, body, and face, Dr. Hart has fine-tuned her artistic approach to both surgical and non-surgical treatments.
 Proud to call herself an “expert listener,” Dr. Hart uses each patient’s individual story, concerns, and goals to tailor a custom treatment plan that can include state-of-the-art non-surgical injectables, cosmetic laser systems, anti-aging cosmeceuticals, and surgery.
 Dr. Hart is passionate about the care of her patients, as well as their individual experiences and results.
 She enjoys informing and educating each step of the way so patients can make the best, most informed decision regarding their treatment options.

-A few of the surgical procedures she is most passionate about are breast surgery (breast augmentation, breast lift, reduction, and reconstruction), mommy makeovers (including liposuction, tummy tuck), and facial rejuvenation (surgical and non surgical).
+A few of the surgical procedures she is most passionate about are breast surgery (breast augmentation, breast lift, reduction, and reconstruction), mommy makeovers (including liposuction, tummy tuck), and facial rejuvenation (eyelid lift, facelift, necklift, injectables, and nonsurgical).